jtanza/post-pigeon/README.md

 Post Pigeon is a web app that allows users to publish and share posts with others.

+There are no user accounts required to use Post Pigeon.

 All "authentication" is achieved through delegation to digital signatures; all posts uploaded are cryptographically signed and only the holder of the keys used to sign the message is able to subsequently delete it.
-As such no user accounts are required to use Post Pigeon

 It can be self-hosted, run locally or used at [post-pigeon.com](https://post-pigeon.com)